NishaalSuRaj/Meet-UP-Implementation/README.md

-Meet-UP App is developed using React JS.Users can create, view and add Favorites based on interests.
+Meet-UP App is developed using React JS.Users can create Meet up, view Meet up and add Favorites based on interests.
 Integrating modern React libraries for state management, routing, and API handling.